 Using a microwave

-Parsley, basil and celery leaves dry well in some microwave ovens with a wattage rating of 1,000 or less.
+Parsley, basil and celery leaves dry well in some microwave ovens with a wattage rating of 1,000 or less for 2-3 minutes.
 Place herbs in a single layer on a paper towel and cover with a second paper towel.
-Microwave on high and dry for 2 to 3 minutes per cup.
 Check every 30 seconds, rotating the herbs.
 Continue checking every 30 seconds until dry.
-Check, and if more time is needed, pay attention, because paper towels can catch fire if hot spots occur.
+Remove herbs that are dry and brittle to prevent hot spots causing the paper towel to catch fire.
+Continue drying for 30-second intervals until all pieces are dry and brittle.

-Keep dust off herbs by covering them with a paper bag punched with holes.
-The holes will allow air to circulate.
-If drying seedy herbs, place them in the bag so that the bag can catch the falling seeds.
-To destroy any insects or insect eggs, heat the herbs or seeds at 160 F for 30 minutes or freeze at 0 F or lower at least 48 hours.
+When drying is complete and to destroy any insects or insect eggs, heat the herbs or seeds at 160 F for 30 minutes or 175 F for 15 minutes or freeze at 0 F or lower at least 48 hours.

 Testing for doneness